-Table 6-2: Chemical parameters of [REDACTED] brine to be used for corrosivity assessment.
+Table 6-2 Chemical parameters of Wilcox brine to be used for corrosivity assessment.

-The data in Table 6-2: Chemical parameters of [REDACTED] brine to be used for corrosivity assessment. will be used in conjunction with downhole temperature data to assess how corrosive the formation waters will be.
+The data in Table 6-2 will be used in conjunction with downhole temperature data to assess how corrosive the formation waters will be.

-Although neither the CO2 stream nor formation waters are expected to be highly corrosive, the injection materials that have the ability to come in contact with the CO2 stream and/or reservoir brines will be constructed of corrosion-resistant materials, such as CO2 resistant cement, 13CR steel, resistive coatings, or similar.
-For example, the casing string across the storage formation (and up into the confining zone), cement used, and the packer will be constructed with CO2 and corrosion-resistant materials.
-The tubing will be fully lined with a corrosion-resistant material (i.e. fiberglass is commonly used in CO2 service).
+Although neither the CO2 stream nor formation waters are expected to be highly corrosive, the injection materials that come in contact with the CO2 stream and/or reservoir brines will be constructed of corrosion-resistant materials, such as CO2 resistant cement, 13CR steel, or similar.
+For example, the casing string across the injection formation, cement used, the packer, and deep portion of the tubing will be constructed with CO2 and corrosion-resistant materials.

 The injection stream will be monitored during the baseline and operational phases of the project.
-Prior to the start of the injection phase, the CO2 stream will be sampled for analysis during regular ethanol plant operations to obtain representative CO2 samples that will serve as a baseline dataset.
-Once the injection phase commences, the CO2 injection stream will be sampled from the CO2 delivery pipeline on a defined frequency for analysis throughout the life of the injection period.
+Prior to the start of the injection phase, the CO2 stream will be sampled for analysis during regular plant operations to obtain representative CO2 samples that will serve as a baseline dataset.
+Once the injection phase commences, the CO2 injection stream will be collected from the CO2 delivery pipeline for analysis.